oluogoyo/DevOpsClassCodes/README.md

   - If you do not see "Git" in the SCM menu, click "Find more SCM connectors in the m2e Marketplace" and install "m2e-egit".
 Restart Eclipse and start over.
 - Set the repository URL to https://github.com/vaadin/addressbook.git
 - Right click the imported "addressbook" and choose Run As -> Maven Build...
-  - Set the goal to "jetty:run" and click "Run"
+  - Set the goal to "jetty:run" and click "Run".

 You should now have a Jetty server running on localhost:8080.
 Navigate to [http://localhost:8080/](http://localhost:8080/) to play with the application

 To use the built in server adapters of Eclipse, instead of doing "Run As -> Maven Build..." you can do
 - Run As -> Run on Server
-- Select the server you want to run on, e.g. Apache Tomcat 8 and click ok
+- Select the server you want to run on, e.g. Apache Tomcat 8 and click ok.
 - *Do not use the suggested J2EE Preview server* as it is outdated, deprecated and does not support Servlet 3, which is required for this applications

 *** End of documentation